biowdl/expression-quantification/index.md

 java -jar cromwell-<version>.jar run -i inputs.json multi-bam-quantify.wdl
 ```

-The inputs json can be generated using womtools as described in the [womtools
+The inputs json can be generated using WOMtools as described in the [womtools
 documentation](http://cromwell.readthedocs.io/en/stable/WOMtool/).

-The inputs are described below:
+The primary inputs are described below, additional inputs (such as
+precommands and JAR paths) are available.
+Please use the above mentioned
+WOMtools command to see all available inputs.

 | field | type | |
 |-|-|-|